-ThisOnly is an artist collective developed out of the practice of Chiraag Bhakta/*Pardon My Hindi.
-Their practice weaves layered narratives & archival research and is expressed through various mediums, including wearables, publications, readymades and assemblage.
+ThisOnly is a project developed out of the practice of Chiraag Bhakta.
+The practice weaves layered narratives & archival research and is expressed through various mediums, including wearables, publications, readymades and assemblage.

 ThisOnly x Brooklyn Museum

 Expanding upon themes from Baseera Khan’s “I Am an Archive” at the Brooklyn Museum.
 We present global perspectives of the hair economy rooted within our archival research & articulated through the mediums of wearables and digital prints.

 Video works at Slingshot Festival in Durham, NC

 "From Now On It Is Not Dying We Must Fear, But Living”

 Part of the group show, Visions and Nightmares, at Simone Subal Gallery in New York.
 The show was curated by Baseera Khan.

 Exploring the history and politics surrounding concepts of “intellectual property” and “private property” through media, print, and signage.
 These concepts presented themselves as we examined the institutional pathology behind today’s glaring “vaccine apartheid” expressed by the disproportionate severity of the Covid crisis upon the developing world (Collection.)
 Proceeds from this collection will be donated to charities responsibly addressing the Covid crisis in India.
 Consider this our “Ode to Sisyphus”.